AlgoTradingHub/theplatform-book/source/reference/types/ptables.md

 ### Saving / loading ptable to/from disk

 Ptables are saved into one directory by default.
-Sub-directories are named using random GUID values unless manually named (use ```refPath```).
+Sub-directories are named using random GUID vаlues unless manually named (use ```refPath```).

 ```.o.pset``` function is used for saving to disk, ```.o.pget``` - to get saved ptable meta from disk.